Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 • Can’t shut your mind off at night

-• Grinding teeth and wry neck
+• Grinding teeth and a wry neck

 • Painful spasms of the vagina